-CAP's analysis compared the total direct compensation for our NEOs (calculated with respect to 2013 base salary and actual cash bonuses, RSUs and PRSUs (valued at the target payout level) awarded on February 20, 2014 for 2013 performance and, in the case of Mr. Bhutani, LFIs awarded on February 20, 2014 for 2013 performance) to the total direct compensation for the appropriate named executive officers in the comparator group described above, or an appropriate subset of that comparator group, calculated based on compensation levels for 2013 (as reported in 2014).
-CAP constructed a compensation reference range for each of our NEOs based on the comparator data as follows: for Mr. Jacobs, \$8 million to \$11 million; for Mr. Bucaille, \$3.5 million to \$4.5 million; for Mr. Bhutani, \$8 million to \$11 million; for Mr. Hoffman, \$3.5 million to \$4.5 million; and for Mr. Stern, \$5.5 million to \$7.0 million.
-Each compensation reference range was influenced by CAP's expectations for increases within our industry, overall, in light of improved 2014 performance.
-As a result, the 2013 market data that was used in developing the reference ranges was increased by approximately 10%.
-2014 peer data was not fully available at the time of CAP's analysis.
-See "2014 Compensation for Each of Our NEOs-Compensation Decisions" below for a table describing the compensation paid to each of our NEOs for 2014, presented in the manner that it was considered by the Compensation Committee (which was similar to the methodology used by CAP in calculating total direct compensation paid by the firms in the comparator group).
+CAP's analysis compared the total direct compensation for our NEOs (calculated with respect to 2014 base salary and actual cash bonuses, RSUs and PRSUs (valued at the target payout level) awarded in February 2015 for 2014 performance and, in the case of Mr. Bhutani, LFIs awarded in February 2015 for 2014 performance) to the total direct compensation for the appropriate named executive officers in the comparator group described above, or an appropriate subset of that comparator group, calculated based on compensation levels for 2014 (as reported in 2015).
+Each compensation reference range was influenced by CAP's expectations for increases within our industry, overall, in light of improved 2015 performance.
+As a result, the 2014 market data that was used in developing the reference ranges was increased by approximately 6%.
+Peer data for 2015 was not fully available at the time of CAP's analysis.
+CAP constructed a compensation reference range for each of our NEOs based on the comparator data as follows: for Mr. Jacobs, \$9.5 million to \$12.5 million; for Mr. Bucaille, \$3.5 million to \$4.5 million; for Mr. Bhutani, \$9 million to \$12 million; for Mr. Hoffman, \$3.5 million to \$4.5 million; and for Mr. Stern, \$5.5 million to \$7.5 million.
+See "2015 Compensation for Each of Our NEOs-Compensation Decisions" below for a table describing the compensation paid to each of our NEOs for 2015, presented in the manner that it was considered by the Compensation Committee (which was similar to the methodology used by CAP in calculating total direct compensation paid by the firms in the comparator group).